sachinsinghcode/NodeJs-Build-Pipeline---Azure-DevOps/README.md

 This repository contains an **Azure DevOps pipeline** that automates the build and packaging process for **Node.js applications**.
 It takes care of installing dependencies, archiving required files, and publishing build artifacts that can be used in **release pipelines** or downloaded for deployment.

+# 🧑‍💻Code and Version Control

+1. Azure DevOps Support major code repositories like Github, Bitbucket, GitLab etx
+2. It has its own solution called Azure Repos with advanced features compareable to Github Enterprice
+3. Any Service can be linked to the next stage using simple Auth and Service Priciples.

+# ⚒️ Build Pipeline

 ---

 ## 📌 What This Pipeline Does